 ~How/where to order: I purchase mine at Studio Vero in Bend.
 Their flagship store is located in the 1st arrondissement un Paris.
 You can also find them at ABC Carpet & Home (online), Lucky Scent (online), Sue Fisher King (online), and many other candle shops online by simply searching for the scent you would like.

 Having a special scent that you know will fill the rooms you enjoy spending time in with exactly what makes you feel welcome is a simple luxury, and not an extravagance.
 While candles are wonderful gifts to give, don’t forget to gift one to yourself.
-And don’t forget to enter the giveaway to yourself a chance to be one of two lucky winners to win a candle of your choice.
-All winners will be announced in the final post of TSLL’s French Week on Sunday August 18th.

 ~TSLL’s 4th Annual French Week posts

 - Welcome to TSLL’s 4th Annual French Week!

 - 7 French Candles I Love & A Giveaway! – giveaway

 - Visiting Musée d’Orsay and Impressionist Berthe Morisot’s Exhibit

 - NEW podcast episode – #257: An American Being Everyday French – My Interview with author & writer John von Sothen

 - The World, Large & Small, Illustrated for Your Home, Kitchen and Life: A Modvin Paris Illustrated Giveaway – giveaway